Arkansas vs. Missouri NCAA Football Odds, Plays and Insights | November 26, 2021

 Missouri Stats and Trends

-- The Tigers have been underdogs by 14 points or more once this season and covered the spread.
+- The Tigers have been underdogs by 14.5 points or more once this year and covered the spread.

-- Missouri's games this season have eclipsed the over/under seven times in 11 opportunities (63.6%).
+- Missouri has gone over the point total in 63.6% of its opportunities this year (seven times in 11 games with a set point total).

-- In games that Missouri totals over 376.4 yards, the team is 1-7 against the spread and 5-3 overall.
+- When Missouri totals more than 376.4 yards, the team is 1-7 against the spread and 5-3 overall.

 - The Tigers have 11 giveaways this season, while the Razorbacks have 13 takeaways .